AltNews co-founders Pratik Sinha, Mohammed Zubair, Indian author Harsh Mander among favourites to win this year’s Nobel Peace Prize | Education

 “Religious extremism helps justify discrimination and violence, and stokes tensions between groups that can result in armed conflict.
 Making a significant contribution to fighting religious extremism and promoting interreligious dialogue is therefore a compelling rationale for being awarded a Nobel Peace Prize.
 A worthy recipient of such a prize is Harsh Mander, along with the campaign he launched in 2017, Karwan-e-Mohabbat (''Caravan of Love”),” according to Urdal’s shortlist.

 “Mander is an important voice for religious tolerance and dialogue, and his campaign an important rallying point for those who oppose interreligious conflict and violence.”
-PTI YAS PMS PMS PMS
+PTI YAS PMS AKJ AKJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)